 - Requests are usually processed within three to four months.

 - The staff person reviewing your application will determine the need for a site visit and will advise you regarding the necessity of a Board member attending.

 If My Grant Request is Approved

 You will receive a letter from The Foundation informing you that your request was approved.
 The letter will include a Grant Contract that must be executed by the Grantee and returned to The Foundation prior to remission of the grant award.

 If My Grant Request is Declined

-- All applicants receive written communication regarding the final disposition of their proposal, usually within 3 to 4 months.
+- All applicants receive written or email communication regarding the final disposition of their proposal, usually within 3 to 4 months.

 - A number of factors determine if a request is declined.
 Most frequently it is because your request falls outside our current scope for grantmaking or, more generally, because we are unable to fund every request that we receive.
 The Grant Review Committee looks for programs and projects that best meet the areas of interest outlined in the “Who We Give Grants To” section of the Application Guidelines.
 Generally, Foundation staff is not provided by the Board their rationale for declining a request.